-But it is also a historic site on Boston's Freedom Trail - the city's oldest market area, born out of a clash between a wealthy businessman named Peter Faneuil and what he regarded as a tight-fisted, repressive, post-Puritan city government regime.
+But it is also a historic site on Boston's Freedom Trail - the city's oldest market area, born out of a clash between a wealthy merchant and slave trader named Peter Faneuil and what he regarded as a tight-fisted, repressive, post-Puritan city government regime.

 At its heart is Faneuil Hall itself, built in 1742 to replace the original Faneuil Hall built after an angry mob disguised as clergymen burned down existing market buildings on the site know as Dock Square, where traders had gathered since Colonial days.

 Why arson?
 That was the mob's way of pressuring the City of Boston to agree to their vision of a new central market so that peddlers could stop clogging the narrow streets as they went door to door selling wares from their pushcarts.

 Peter Faneuil initially amassed his fortune as a merchant, ship builder, slave trader, and occasional smuggler - and then inherited an even larger fortune from his uncle, making him one of the wealthiest men in America.
 Thanks to his inheritance and the money he'd made in part by shipping enslaved Africans to sugar plantations in the West Indies, he lived lavishly on Beacon Hill where he owned five enslaved people.

 Convinced that a central market would provide efficiencies and synergies beneficial to business, including his own, Faneuil designed a building to look like an English marketplace, had it built , and donated it to the city.